Supporting a Loved One: Partners & Parents

 Post-abortion emotional health

-- A boyfriend who has left her
+- A partner that has left them

 - Emotional or physical abuse